getodk/docs/odk1-src/form-logic.rst

 To provide a default response to a question, put the response value in the :th:`default` column.

+Default values must be static values, not expressions or variables.

 .. rubric:: XLSForm

 .. csv-table:: survey